-as well as the open peer review studies and the current evolutions in its practices [28, 25, 30].
+as well as the open peer review studies and the current evolutions in its practices (Ross-Hellauer, 2017; Morey et al., 2019; Tennant, 2018).
+See for example (UNESCO, 2020) for a more complete vision.

-4 Legal aspects: the important role of licenses
+Legal aspects: the important role of licenses

 Our three Open Science pillars set the dissemination conditions for research outputs, where licenses play an important role.
-A software is free if it is released complying with the four freedoms of the above mentioned definition given by the FSF; and this compliance should be stated in the license, a (legal) document that is included in the set of files that constitute the software, and that comprises the source code, the compiled code, documentation, etc. The running, loading, reproducing, translating or arranging of a computer program can only be done upon the corresponding (written) authorisation [11], and, if there is not license, then "All rights are reserved".
+A software is free if it is released complying with the four freedoms of the above mentioned definition given by the FSF; and this compliance should be stated in the license, a (legal) document that is included in the set of files that constitute the software, and that comprises the source code, the compiled code, documentation, etc. The running, loading, reproducing, translating or arranging of a computer program can only be done upon the corresponding (written) authorisation (Directive 2009/24/EC, 2009), and, if there is not license, then "All rights are reserved".
 In particular no one outside the circle of the authors and the rightholders can run the software (legally speaking).
 A license sets then the sharing conditions of the disseminated software.